huggingface/blog/supercharge-customer-service-with-nlp.md

     The progress bars may be unreliable.
 ```

-## **Evaluate / Analyse the model**
+### Evaluate / Analyse the model

 Now that we have fine-tuned the model we need to be very careful about analyzing its performance.
-It's usually not enough to just look at basic metrics defining the quality of a model purely on a metric, such as *accuracy*.
+Note that canonical metrics, such as *accuracy*, are useful to get a general picture
+about your model's performance, but it might not be enough to evaluate how well the model performs on your actual use case.
-The better approach is to find a metric that best describes the actual use case of the model.
+The better approach is to find a metric that best describes the actual use case of the model and measure exactly this metric during and after training.

 Let's dive into evaluating the model 🤿.